mmikowski/powercss/README.md

 Sound exciting?
 If so, read on!
 First we implement a few PowerCSS examples, and then we discuss how PowerCSS works.

+## Key benefits
+PowerCSS provides a fresh approach to create dynamic CSS on demand.
+[I advocated CSS double-buffering][1] years ago, but PowerCSS is all-new code with many additional capabilities and optimizations:

+- **Real-time styling** - Application control of CSS enables custom styling for every user of your application.
+For example, adjust application styling based on device (capabilities, orientation and size), GPS coordinates, and ambient conditions (light, temperature, time of day, heart rate).
+- **Pure JS** - Remove the need for **any** static CSS files.
+- **Namespaced** - PowerCSS plays well with jQuery, other libraries, and third-party JavaScript.
+- **Double-buffering** is automatic and minimizes page re-flows.
+It can speed up some styling changes by more than 10x.
+- **Merging and caching** - Intelligent time-based minimal processing only changes the virtual cascades that need it.
+- **Mixins** at multiple levels - virtual stylesheet, virtual cascade, and global.
+Change a mixin and watch the style change immediately!
+- **Familiar workflow** - Virtual stylesheets and virtual cascades are used to minimize the transition for CSS veterans.
+- **Highly optimized CSS** - PowerCSS provides only **one stylesheet** for the browser to use at any given time, and **numerous redundancies** are removed during its preparation.
+This allows the browser to render more efficiently.
+- **Highly compressible** - PowerCSS can be compressed to a fraction of static CSS.
+Both rule keys and values are compressible.
+- **Quality code** - Expertly written and documented.
+Passes JSLint as a commit hook.
+We plan to include regression tests as a commit hook prior to 1.x release.
+- **MIT license**
+- **No dependencies**

 ## Example 001: The basics
 This example is illustrated by `pcss._ex001_.html` which can be be found in the `./examples` directory of the GitHub repository.